johnmuchiriM/freeCodeCamp/README.md

 # Front-End-Practise
-This is personal tech study to boost my tech skills
+This is personal tech study to boost my tech skills.
+Free code camp